 To the Memory of Robert Anson Heinlein

 Later he devotes a whole section to freedom.
+10. Freedom Is Good.

 All these passages ignore a fact about freedom: freedom is a vector and not a scalar concept.
 The distinction between scalar and vector concepts is a well understood distinction in physics.
 A scalar concept is only subject to questions of magnitude, but a vector concept sustain questions about magnitude and direction.
 The concept of velocity, defined as speed wrt direction, is an example of a vector quantity.
 The speed of an object wrt a direction A may be constant over time and yet varying wrt direction B.

 Freedom is a vector concept; it needs to defined in relation to who and what.
 Your freedom to park your tank on my lawn restricts my ability to cultivate a perfect lawn.
-As we saw in the earlier essay, Open Source: Twenty Years On; the freedom to access source code may be antithetical to the ability of a start-up company to monetise its ideas.
+As we saw in the earlier essay, The Cathedral and the Bizarre; the freedom to access source code may be antithetical to the ability of a start-up company to monetise its ideas.
 Your freedom to access the chemical formula and reproduce the anti-cancer drug I spent millions researching and testing may impede my ability to recoup on my investment; this in turn can discourage others from researching better drugs.
 Your freedom to protest a play interferes with my freedom to enjoy it - a fact which recently surfaced with the Royal Shakespeare Company.
 In fact in nearly all cases, social freedoms in one area are bought at the expense of freedoms lost in another.
 We accept this when we consider that the freedoms won exceed in value the freedoms lost.
 My freedom to walk the streets unmolested trumps your freedom to mug people you don't like.

 Hence when we consider any argument concerning freedom, we have to consider the freedoms lost as well as the freedoms won.
 This insight is frequently missing from open source advocates who are insistent on their freedoms but care little for those of others.
 Bob Young's foreword is about the freedom of entrepreneurs to make money from people's work.
 Raymond's freedom is about hacker's freedom to get what they want.
 Neither freedoms may be good for other sections of society and it isn't clear that they are even compatible with each other in all cases.
 We need to retain this insight in what follows.